 Belton Fall Festival — Belton, MO

-Downtown Belton will be filled with family activities, music of all genres, more than 100 vendors and plenty of festival-style foods for the Belton Fall Festival.
+Downtown Belton will be filled with family activities, music of all genres, tons of local vendors and plenty of festival-style foods for the Belton Fall Festival.
 Celebrate the changing seasons at this fun event filled with entertainment for all ages.
 The classic festival happens every September and offers up some of the best annual entertainment in the region.
 Here, guests will be able to browse gorgeous art, buy handmade crafts, and dine on the delicious carnival-style foods available.
 It all takes place in the Downtown area of Belton.

 Burg Fest — Warrensburg, MO